 Associate Vulnerability Researcher

 ✨Highlight Practical Experience

-If you have experience with white-hat exploitation tools or reverse engineering, make sure to highlight this.
+If you have experience with white-hat exploitation tools or reverse engineering, make sure to highlight this during the interview.
 Discuss specific tools you've used, such as IDA Pro or Ghidra, and any relevant projects where you applied these skills.

 ✨Ask Insightful Questions

 Prepare thoughtful questions about the company's approach to security and their development lifecycle.
-This not only shows your interest in the role but also helps you gauge if the company aligns with your values and career goals.
+This not only shows your interest in the role but also gives you a chance to assess if the company aligns with your values and career goals.

+Associate Vulnerability Researcher